SovereignCloudStack/markprompt-data/README.md

 # markpromt-data
-this repository is only drawing the docs content files from the docs-page workflow regularly and persisting them here in order for markprompt to train on
+this repository is only pulling the docs content files from the docs-page workflow regularly and persisting them here in order for markprompt to train on